Locomotion Policy Guided Traversability Learning using Volumetric Representations of Complex Environments: CONCLUSION

 \section{CONCLUSION}

 In this work we showed that the proposed sparse 3D convolution neural network trained on traversability data collected in simulation on randomly generated terrains can accurately predict the traversability for unseen terrains using a fully geometric occupancy representations as input.
 Therefore the network trained exclusively on simulated data generalizes successfully to the real world.
-It successfully handles overhanging obstacles, outperforming elevation map based approaches in these scenarios, while being computational efficient to run in real-time.
-To achieve this we implemented a pipeline to gather locomotion policy-specific traversability information in simulation.
+It successfully handles overhanging obstacles, outperforming elevation map based approaches in these scenarios, while being real-time capable.
+While we showed in multiple experiment successful sim-2-real transfers a more exhaustive study design of the sim-2-real transfer is needed.
+Not only a sim-2-real transfer of the actual traversability estimation network is needed but in addition the sim-2-real transfer of the deployed locomotion policy.
 For future work we will investigate integration of visual semantic information to assess friction coefficients or the quality of individual footholds.
 Additionally, no temporal consistency is enforced between individual predictions in the current implementation.
 This leads to changing predictions for individual voxels over time.
 Expanding the created robot-specific traversability estimation module to different robot categories will allow to develop a unified planning system operating across robot types without requiring robot-specific heuristics.
-Finally, we will investigate the utility of the generated traversability estimates for a variety of downstream tasks, including active switching between locomotion policies or gait patterns, local and global path planning, and exploration.
+Finally, exploiting the generated traversability estimates for a variety of downstream tasks, including active switching between locomotion policies or gait patterns, local and global path planning, and exploration is promising.

 { }